-Ray Aspiri, age 74, has served on our board of directors since January 1995 and as our treasurer from January 1999 to September 2007.
-Mr. Aspiri has also served as chairman of our compensation committee since January 1995 and as a member of our nominating and governance committee since September 2009.
+Ray Aspiri, age 75, has served on our board of directors since January 1995 and as our treasurer from January 1999 to September 2007.
+Mr. Aspiri has also served as chairman of our compensation committee since January 1995, as a member of our nominating and governance committee since September 2009 and as a member of our audit committee since July 2011.
 Mr. Aspiri is the chairman of the board of Tempress Technologies, Inc., a privately held research and development company specializing in high-pressure fluid dynamics for the oil and gas industry, which he founded in 1997.
 From 1980 to 1997, Mr. Aspiri served as the chairman of the board and chief executive officer of Tempress, Inc., a privately held company specializing in products for the truck, marine and sporting goods industries.
 Our nominating and governance committee has concluded that Mr. Aspiri should continue to serve on the board of directors based on his experience in founding and managing companies, his knowledge of commercial manufacturing and his experience in serving on compensation committees.